PrudhviRajMukiri23/BusPatrol-Assignment/README.md

 - **K6** (from Grafana) is an open-source load testing tool designed for testing the performance and scalability of applications.
 - I have used **K6 library** from Grafana for testing end points performance in web application.
+- I have used the shell script to execute the performance tests by setting up required env values.

 #### Performance Tests Directory Structure
 ```